What is Robaxin-750?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Overdose symptoms may include extreme drowsiness, fainting, or seizure (convulsions).
+Overdose symptoms may include nausea, extreme drowsiness, fainting, seizure, or coma.

 What should I avoid while taking Robaxin-750?